voges/gabac/README.md

     git clone https://github.com/mitogen/gabac.git

-Build the GABAC library and the gabacify application by executing ``build.sh''.
+Build the GABAC library and the gabacify application by executing ``build.sh``.

 This will generate the gabacify application at ``build/bin/gabacify``.